relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

   each class which we can then use to compute a base probability by feature by bucket by class.
-Applying this across active features gives us a set of probabilities that can be combined using ensemble techniques into a single probability that a row would belong to any of the classes.
-This allows a relatively small memory foot print with fast training without the KNN need of keeping all the training records in memory which allows very large training sets.
+Applying this across active features gives us a set of probabilities that can be combined using ensemble techniques into the probability a given row would belong to any of the classes.
+  Quantizing the data allows a small memory foot print with fast training without the KNN need of keeping all the training records in memory.
+Retaining only the statistics allows very large training sets.
 The trade off is that it looses some of KNN ability to adjust the number of closest neighbors considered. but training is so fast that the quanta size can be adjusted quickly